opendistro/for-elasticsearch-docs/docs/ism/policies.md

 }
 ```

-When you close an index, it remains in the cluster but uses no resources except the disk space that it consumes.
-Close your unused indices to free your memory and CPU resources but still keep your data.

-Once you close an index, all read-write operations to that index are blocked.
-You also cannot search a closed index.
+Closed indices remain on disk, but consume no CPU or memory.
+You can't read from, write to, or search closed indices."

-Closing an index is useful when you need to keep your data for a longer time than you need to search through them.
-For example, you may need to keep your log data for 30 days, but keep it searchable for only the first 7 days.
-This ensures your queries are fast and limited only to the data you need.

-It’s also much easier to reopen a closed index than restoring an index from a backup.
+Closing an index is a good option if you need to retain data for longer than you need to actively search it and have sufficient disk space on your data nodes.
+If you need to search the data again, reopening a closed index is simpler than restoring an index from a snapshot.

 ### open